Remi-Coulom/joedb/README.md

  - incrementally add data to a file in a crash-safe way,
  - synchronize data access between multiple processes, on the same machine or over a network connection,
- - check field names and types at compile time.
+ - offer a direct low-level C++ API, with compile-time checking of field names and types.

 As shown in the diagram below, joedb compiles the database schema into C++ code.
 Applications using this code can then manipulate data like a C++